To understand dating and sexual dynamics, you need to understand the sexual marketplace.

 Breaking up with young children is the ultimate game of chicken, and it’s usually the woman who swerves first because, if she didn’t, the child would die.

-A completely amoral man could abandon a woman when she needs him the most and seek another woman to impregnate, having his cake and eat it too -from a genetical point of view-.
+A completely amoral man could abandon a woman when she needs him the most and seek another woman to impregnate, having his cake and eating it too -from a genetical point of view-.

 Most modern nations have instituted laws and regulations to force men to at least provide financial support to children.